students with their backs towards us, linking arms

 • For help during or after an inclement weather disaster, your locality or state may offer free assistance.
 Apply as soon as you learn about it, and save any documentation, as resources may be limited.

-Getting internet and assistance with technology
+Getting lower-cost internet or technology

 Buying textbooks and supplies